Natural-born-citizen clause (United States): Ted Cruz

 Ted Cruz announced on March 22, 2015, that he was running for the Republican Party's nomination for president in the 2016 election.
 Cruz was born in Calgary, Alberta, Canada.
 Cruz's mother was a U.S. citizen.
 This gave Cruz dual Canadian-American citizenship, as he was granted U.S. citizenship at the time of his birth by the virtue of his mother's citizenship, and Canada grants birthright citizenship to every person born in Canada.
-Ted's father was born in Cuba and eventually became a naturalized U.S. citizen in 2005.
+Cruz's father was born in Cuba and eventually became a naturalized U.S. citizen in 2005.
 Cruz applied to formally renounce his Canadian citizenship and ceased being a citizen of Canada on May 14, 2014.

-Former Solicitor General Paul Clement, former Acting Solicitor General Neal Katyal, University of California, Irvine School of Law Dean Erwin Chemerinsky, Professor Chin (see above), Temple University Law School Professor Peter Spiro, Professor Akhil Amar, Georgetown University Law Center Professor Randy Barnett, Yale Law School Professor Jack Balkin, and University of San Diego Professor Michael Ramsey believe Cruz meets the constitutional requirements to be eligible for the presidency.
+Former Solicitor General Paul Clement, former Acting Solicitor General Neal Katyal, University of California, Irvine School of Law Dean Erwin Chemerinsky, Temple University Law School Professor Peter Spiro, Professor Akhil Amar, Georgetown University Law Center Professor Randy Barnett, Yale Law School Professor Jack Balkin, and University of San Diego Professor Michael Ramsey believe Cruz meets the constitutional requirements to be eligible for the presidency.
 Similarly, Bryan Garner, the editor of Black's Law Dictionary, believes the U.S. Supreme Court would find Cruz to be eligible, and Case Western Reserve University School of Law professor Jonathan H. Adler agrees that no court will rule against Cruz's eligibility.

 Laurence Tribe of Harvard, however, described Cruz's eligibility as "murky and unsettled".
 Harvard Law Professor Cass Sunstein believes that Cruz is eligible, but agrees with Ramsey that Cruz's eligibility is not "an easy question".
 Sunstein believes concerns over standing and the political-question doctrine make it unlikely that courts would rule against Cruz.

+In 2013, Professor Chin (see above), stated Cruz "probably" was a natural-born citizen.
+In 2016, however, Chin suggested Cruz might not be a natural-born citizen because, under the law in effect at the time of his birth, Cruz's U.S. citizenship was only conditionally granted at the time of his birth and became permanent later in Cruz's life.